opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

 - Meta information: `name`, `type`, `description`.
 - LLM information: The agent uses an LLM to reason and select the next step, including choosing an appropriate tool and preparing the tool input.
 - Tools: A tool is a function that can be executed by the agent.
-Each tool can define its own `name`, `description` and `parameters`.
+Each tool can define its own `name`, `description`, and `parameters`.
 - Memory: Stores chat messages.
 Currently, OpenSearch only supports one memory type: `conversation_index`.

 The agent contains the following parameters: